miRackModular/ImpromptuModular/README.md

 ![IM](res/img/WriteSeqs.jpg)

 WriteSeq32 is a three-channel 32-step writable sequencer module.
 Although the display shows note names (ex.
 C4#, D5, etc.), any voltage within the -10V to 10V range can be stored/played in the sequencer, whether it is used as a pitch CV or not, and whether it is quantized or not.
 Gate states and window selection can be done by pressing the 8 and 4 LED buttons respectively located below and above the main display.
 Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.
+It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.

 * **WINDOW**: LED buttons to display/select the active 8-step window within the 32 step sequence (hence four windows).
 No effect on channels 1 to 3 when the sequencer is running.